thann3/Deficiencies-in-Networks/README.md

-# The Consequences of Asynchronous Communication in Distributed Optimization Networks and Federated Learning
+# The Consequences of Communication Deficiencies in Distributed Optimization Networks